Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Empirical Results

 To assess the quality of the predictions we randomly selected $216$ observations (roughly $5\%$ of the data).
-Using the remaining data we produce estimates of the mean number of individuals living in a household for the $216$ observations.
-In Figure 3 we plot a scatterplot of the hold-out dataset and the corresponding predictions that were based on the remaining $4,321$ observations.
+Using the remaining data we produce estimates of the mean number of individuals living in a household for the $216$ observations. {As an example, see Table 2 where we display} the hold-out dataset and the corresponding {Poisson LCM} predictions that were based on the remaining $4,321$ observations.
 Here, we see that a majority of the rounded (to the nearest integer) predictions are \textit{exactly equal} to the hold-out data.
-In fact, $189/216 \approx 88\%$ of the 216 hold-out dataset are \textit{exactly} equal to the corresponding rounded predicted value, and the remaining $12\%$ are within one count of the corresponding hold-out data value.
+In fact, $163/226 \approx 72\%$ of the 226 hold-out dataset are \textit{exactly} equal to the corresponding rounded predicted value, and the remaining $30\%$ are within two counts of the corresponding hold-out data value.
 Furthermore, we are able to very accurately predict an empty household, which may have implications for sampling done by the US Census Bureau.